Rice-MECE-Capstone-Projects/SwitchMCU/doc/Switch_Microcontroller_Spec_Preview.md

 #### 1.6 mau_swc

 This module is the memory access module, which is the fourth level of the core pipeline.
-Based on the output control signals of the previous execution unit, it reads or writes to the memory through the AHB protocol and outputs the results to the next level Writeback module.
+Based on the output control signals of the previous execution unit, it reads or writes to the memory through the AHB protocol and outputs the results to the next writeback module.
+In each pipeline cycle, this module monitors two signals: exu_load_en and exu_load_store_en.
+If either of these signals is active, a load or store operation is initiated.
+These operations are implemented through a state machine.
+During a load operation, the states READ_WAIT2 and READ_WAIT1 are encountered, which are used for waiting for the transmission address and control signals, and for obtaining data, respectively.
+During a store operation, the WRITE_WAIT state is needed to wait for the hready signal, which indicates that data can be written to the specified address.
+The transitions of this state machine are shown in Figure 3.

 # 2. Serial peripheral interface (SPI)